calebrudnicki/gthockey-iOS/README.md

 ### Roster
 Learn more about the players that make up the Jackets.
 From action shots to bio's, you can find out more about your favorite GT players.

+### Contact

+Get in touch with the people who make GT Hockey what it is.
+Whether you have a question, comment, or concern, this is the quickest way to make yourself heard.

+### Shop

+Represent your favorite school and sport at the same time.
+Have all of the newest team apparel and merchandise right at your fingertips.

 ---

 ## Developers